neondatabase/website/content/docs/conceptual-guides/branching.md

 ## Backup

 You can use branching to implement a data backup strategy.
-For example, you can create a backup branches named for the time they were created for convenient point-in-time restore (PITR).
+For example, you can create backup branches named for the time they were created for convenient point-in-time restore (PITR).

 ### Data recovery